wayne0908/Multi-View-3D-Object-Detection-Network-for-Autonomous-Driving/README.md

 training_data[12] = data_reg_mask

-validation_data has same structure of training_data
+Validation_data has same structure as training_data.

 The format of prepared data should be: